effectivehomeoffice/effectivehomeoffice.com/README.md

 ## Pairing

 [Tuple](https://tuple.app/) (macOS only) seems very promising for remote pairing.
 It's the self-declared successor of the missed screenhero.
-We can't wait to try it out and share our experiences with it on this website.
+We can't wait to try it out and share our experiences here.

 ## Full-Team Collaboration